-BRAHMS (Broad Range Hadron Magnetic Spectrometers) has two rotatable magnetic spectrometers with particle identification capabilities for hadrons, which allow the study of particle production in a broad range of both transverse momenta and rapidities.
+BRAHMS (Broad Range Hadron Magnetic Spectrometers) has two rotatable magnetic spectrometers with particle identification capabilities for charged hadrons, which allow the study of particle production in a broad range of both transverse momenta and rapidities.

 Figure 1.
-Invariant p_T spectra of identified particles at different rapidities (from 0 to 3.5) in p+p collisions at $\sqrt{s} = 200$ GeV.
+Invariant $p_T$ spectra of identified particles at different rapidities (from 0 to 3.5) in p+p collisions at $\sqrt{s} = 200$ GeV.
 Only the spectra of positive particles are shown.
 Spectra at different rapidities are scaled for clarity.

 BRAHMS uses the Time-of-Flight (TOF) technique in the mid-rapidity spectrometer (MRS) and the Forward Spectrometer (FS) and a Ring Imaging Čerenkov (RICH) detector at the back of the FS for the identification of particles with high momentum.
-In this analysis pions and kaons are separated up to 1.8 GeV/c in momentum by the TOF in the MRS, and the separation of pions and kaons in the FS has been extended up to 25-30 GeV/c by RICH.
+In this analysis pions and kaons are separated up to 1.8 GeV/c in momentum by the TOF in the MRS, and the separation of pions and kaons in the FS has been extended up to 25-30 GeV/c by the RICH.
 Details on the BRAHMS detector system can be found in [8, 9].

-Settings at different magnetic fields in both MRS and FS spectrometers were combined and each setting has been corrected for the spectrometer acceptance, tracking and PID efficiencies, in-flight decay, absorption and multiple scattering.
-Weak decays and feed-down corrections for protons and antiprotons have not been implemented.
-After each setting has been corrected, all settings were combined and normalized by the number of events.
+Spectra in both the MRS and the FS spectrometers have been corrected for geometric acceptance, tracking and PID efficiencies, in-flight decay, absorption and multiple scattering.
+The normalization is done relative to the number of events in minimum bias data triggered by the global detectors, and several settings are combined.
+Weak decays and feed-down have not been corrected for the protons and anti-protons .
 The resulting invariant spectra in p+p collisions at different rapidities are shown in Figure 1.
 The invariant transverse momentum spectra in d+Au collisions at different centralities have already been shown in [10].

-Figure 2.
-R{dAu} of π^+ , K^+ and protons at forward rapidity y = 3.0 in minimum bias d+Au collisions ($N{coll} = 7.2$).
+Figure 2. $R{dAu}$ of $\pi^+$ , $K^+$ and protons at forward rapidity y = 3.0 in minimum bias d+Au collisions ( $\langle N{coll} \rangle = 7.2$ ).
 A 8% systematic error is included.